 Four days after McAllister’s birthday, Roth insisted on being discharged from the hospital so he could die at home.
 He passed away the next day.
 McAllister was attending church services at the Newman Center, right across the street from his apartment, when she heard the news.

 “The priest started offering prayers, saying, ‘This is for Joe Roth, who died this afternoon.’
 I almost fainted right there.
 I ran out of the church to his apartment.
 His roommate, John Matlock, was standing out in front.
 He grabbed me as I ran by him and said, ‘I was just going to call you.’”

 It was February 19, 1977.
 Joe Roth was only 21.
 His funeral was held at the Newman Center, where he had attended Mass so many times.
-Carey attended with the members of the women’s track team.
+Carey attended with the members of the women’s volleyball team.
 “We just sat there,” she remembers, “and bawled our eyes out like babies.”

 Cancer cheated Roth out of his dream to get his degree, but the university posthumously awarded him the Berkeley Citation, which is awarded to a wide range of distinguished people, academic or nonacademic, whose attainments significantly exceed the standards for advancement in their fields and whose contributions to the university are manifestly “above and beyond the call of duty.”
 He was also inducted into the University of California Athletic Hall of Fame, and his number 12 was retired—the only Cal player ever to be so honored.